michaelcarloneadi/salesforce_uploads/README.md

 ## clean_csv.py
 Import this module when you want to run it by itself and pass the following parameters:
-* make_output : Boolean : True if you want to output the TSV into CSV format and False if you just want to read it
+* make_output : `--output` : Boolean : True if you want to output the TSV into CSV format and False if you just want to read it
-* clean_data : Boolean : True if you want to clean the CSV into a format expected of SFSC, False if not
+* clean_data : `--clean` : Boolean : True if you want to clean the CSV into a format expected of SFSC, False if not
-* orders_imported : Boolean : True if you are trying to make CSVs of the other records, False if you cannot make the Order record link to other OMS records yet
+* orders_imported : `--orders` : Boolean : True if you are trying to make CSVs of the other records, False if you cannot make the Order record link to other OMS records yet

+When you run this via command line and not through a script, pass in the corresponding arguments above to set the parameter to `True`
 ## helper
 A helper module that contains some functions that we use throughout the script
 ## make_directories